Where to buy Super Bowl LVIII tickets (and what they cost)

 Watching the NFL's crown jewel on TV is one thing, but nothing compares to seeing Pat Mahomes and Brock Purdy square off in person.
 Super Bowl LVIII will go on record as one of the most expensive Super Bowl games in history.
 But if seeing a Super Bowl played live is on your bucket list, this is the game to splurge on and see in person.

-It's not too late to get tickets for this weekend's game.
+It's not too late to get tickets for this weekend's game, but the clock is ticking.
 Keep reading to find out how to get tickets for the 2024 Super Bowl and find out how much they'll cost.

 When is Super Bowl LVIII?